Harry J. Anslinger: Rise to prominence

-Campaign against marijuana (cannabis) 1930–1937
+Campaign against cannabis (1930–1937)

-Beginnings

 Restrictions on cannabis (cannabis sativa, often called "Indian Hemp" in documents before the 1940s) as a drug started in local laws in New York in 1860.
-That was followed by local laws in many other states, and by state laws in the 1910s and 1920s.
-The federal Pure Food and Drug Act of 1906 regulated the labeling of patent medicines that contained "cannabis indica".
-In 1925, in the International Opium Convention, the United States supported regulation of "Indian hemp" in its use as a drug.
+That was followed by local laws in many other states, and by state laws in the 1910s and 1920s.| The federal Pure Food and Drug Act of 1906 regulated the labeling of patent medicines that contained "cannabis indica".
+In 1925, in the Second International Opium Convention, the United States supported regulation of "Indian hemp" in its use as a drug.
 Recommendations from the International Opium Convention inspired the work with the Uniform State Narcotic Act between 1925 and 1932.

 Anslinger had not been active in that process until approximately 1930.
-Anslinger collected stories of marijuana causing crime and violence, and ignored evidence that allowed for other interpretations.
-Doctor Walter Bromberg pointed out that substance abuse and crime are heavily confounded and that none of a group of 2,216 criminal convictions he had examined was clearly connected to marijuana's influence.
-He also ignored a discussion forwarded to him by the American Medical Association, in which 29 of 30 pharmacists and drug industry representatives objected to his proposals to ban marijuana.
+Anslinger collected stories of cannabis causing crime and violence, and ignored evidence that allowed for other interpretations.
+Doctor Walter Bromberg pointed out that substance abuse and crime are heavily confounded and that none of a group of 2,216 criminal convictions he had examined was clearly connected to cannabis's influence.
+He also ignored a discussion forwarded to him by the American Medical Association, in which 29 of 30 pharmacists and drug industry representatives objected to his proposals to ban cannabis.
 One such statement claimed that the proposal was "Absolute rot.
 It is not necessary.
 I have never known of its misuse.".
-However, only the single dissenter (who noted he had once encountered a doctor who had been addicted to marijuana) was preserved in Bureau files.
+However, only the single dissenter (who noted he had once encountered a doctor who had been addicted to cannabis) was preserved in Bureau files.

-As head of the Federal Bureau of Narcotics, Anslinger sought, and ultimately received, an increase of reports about smoking of marijuana in 1936 that continued to spread at an accelerated pace in 1937.
-Before that, the smoking of marijuana had been relatively slight and confined to the Southwest, particularly along the Mexican border.
+As head of the Federal Bureau of Narcotics, Anslinger sought, and ultimately received, an increase of reports about smoking of cannabis in 1936 that continued to spread at an accelerated pace in 1937.
+Before that, the smoking of cannabis had been relatively slight and confined to the Southwest, particularly along the Mexican border.